vjekob/al-objid/vscode-extension/docs/app-pools.md

 * Define one multi-root workspace that includes all apps in the pool, and then run auto-synchronization from that app.
 * Run replace synchronization from one app, then run update synchronization from all other apps.

+## Why is this feature marked as *"Preview"*?

+The app pools feature in its current incarnation is kind of a peer-to-peer feature.
+It works entirely in the front end and the only thing that identifies a pool is its ID.
+There is no pool metadata, no properties, no back-end information.

+There are a number of things that make this feature not really complete.
+For example:
+- Consumption warnings (notification messages telling you how many objects remain) do not work with app pools.
+When you use app pools, you simply don't get these notifications.
+- Ninja explorer view does not work with app pools for the same reasons consumption warnings do not work.
+- Anyone knowing your app pool ID can hijack your pool, especially if you use an open-source project.
+- There is no real back-end functionality related to app pools.
+When assigning numbers, the back end has no clue whether it's an app or an app pool that is requesting new numbers (or performing any other operation, for that matter).
+- There is no overview of what apps belong to a pool.
+- There is no pool management that would allow you to remove apps from pools without actually having access to those apps.

+That said, app pools are currently very simple to use and they get the job done.
+Don't be afraid of using it just because in the future this feature will be redesigned.